illsk1lls/InitialSetup/README.md

 # InitialSetup.cmd and InitialSetupB.cmd, for Win8-11

-If the file is renamed to contain a "B" or "b" at the end of the filename it will switch actions from business/non-business (e.g InitialSetup.cmd and InitialSetupB.cmd)<br>
+If the CMD script is renamed to contain a "B" or "b" at the end of the filename it will switch actions from business/non-business (e.g InitialSetup.cmd and InitialSetupB.cmd)<br>

 This is an example CMD script that can be adapted to suit your needs.<br>